 Cheng, B. & D’Angelo, C. (2018).
 CIRCL Primer: Virtual Reality in Educational Settings.
 In CIRCL Primer Series.
 Retrieved from http://circlcenter.org/virtual-reality-in-education

-Special thanks to Patti Schank, Quinn Burke, and Jeremy Roschelle for reviewing and suggesting edits to this primer.
+Special thanks to Kiley Sobel, Catherine Jhee, Lori Takeuchi, Patti Schank, Quinn Burke, and Jeremy Roschelle for reviewing this primer and contributing additional resources and readings.